paolobenve/myphotoshare/README.md

 * `python` 2.7
 * a working web server (e.g. `apache`, `nginx`, etc.) with `php` module installed
 * `avconv`/`ffmpeg` in order to be able to manage videos.
+* `php5-gd` in order to create albumb share images

 ## Changelog